maratbn/microwizard/README.md

 #users = efficient_query()
 ```

-6. Roll out one of the poorly implemented services:
+6. Roll out one of the poorly implemented services as follows:

 ```./scripts/svrun lobsters-popularity lobpop_v2 UNCOMMITTED_COPY```